bright/new-www/content/blog/integrating-firebase-into-tuist-project.md

   - iOS
   - Tuist
   - Firebase
-date: 2025-09-17T18:00:00.000Z
+date: 2025-09-18T11:00:00.000Z
-meaningfullyUpdatedAt: 2025-09-17T18:00:00.000Z
+meaningfullyUpdatedAt: 2025-09-18T11:00:00.000Z
-title: Integrating Firebase into Tuist project
+title: Integrating Firebase into Tuist Project
 layout: post
 image: /images/integrating-firebase-into-tuist-project/banner.webp
-hidden: true
+hidden: false
 comments: true
 published: true
 language: en
 ---

 Firebase is one of the most commonly used third-party library in iOS development.
 With functionalities ranging from Crashlytics, to analytics, feature flags... there is too much stuff to list all of it 😅
 Today we will be focusing on integrating Firebase Crashlytics into our iOS app, with one caveat: it uses Tuist.
 Lo and behold, we might run into some strange behaviors!

+## TL;DR
+For pure and suggested tuist integration code jump straight to [Tuist "native" integration](/blog/integrating-firebase-into-tuist-project/#tuist-native-integration).

 ## But wait, why Tuist?
 If you ever worked in team, you might have faced conflicts in your Xcode projects.
 This is main idea from which Tuist originated.
 There is nothing original about that idea and many before did similar things.
 You may recal dedicated tools like xcode-gen but most probably you might be even using one right now: Cocoapods.
-Yeah if you thing about that it generates project as well 🙉
+Yeah if you think about that it generates project as well 🙉

 Thing that made Tuist interesting to me in the first place was that it is using `Swift` making it very familiar to developers in Apple ecosystem.